ragpi/ragpi-docs/docs/integrations/discord.md

 ### 5. Deploy Ragpi with Discord Integration

-Refer to the [Deployment documentation](/deployment) for instructions on deploying Ragpi with the Discord integration.
+Refer to the [Deployment documentation](/deployment) to choose a deployment method and deploy Ragpi with the Discord integration.

-Ensure that your `.env` file includes:
+Ensure that the following environment variables are configured when deploying the Discord integration:

 ```env
 DISCORD_TOKEN=your-bot-token